Gray code[13]

 Description

-The first Gray code [1], now called the binary reflected Gray code, is a trivial code that orders length-\(n\) binary strings such that nearest-neighbor strings differ by only one digit.
+The first Gray code [1], now called the binary reflected Gray code, is a trivial \([n,n,1]\) code that orders length-\(n\) binary strings such that nearest-neighbor strings differ by only one digit via what is known as the Gray map.

-Layout out the Gray-map output strings counterclockwise on the corners of a 1D square, gray codes have been generalized such that nearest-neighbor strings differ by only one digit when the strings are arranged in higher-dimensional hypercubes [2].
-Further generalizations called combinatorial Gray codes [3] refer to methods to generate organize combinatorial objects such that successive objects differ in some particular way.
-Particular \(q\)-ary extensions [4] of Gray codes may be useful in digital imaging and signal processing.
+Gray codes have been generalized such that nearest-neighbor strings differ by only one digit when the strings are arranged in higher-dimensional hypercubes [2].
+Further generalizations called combinatorial Gray codes [3] refer to methods to organize combinatorial objects such that successive objects differ in some particular way.
+Particular \(q\)-ary extensions [5] of Gray codes may be useful in digital imaging and signal processing.

 Encoding